-Over the years, our car accident lawyers in Atlanta have handled hundreds of car accident cases.
+Over the years, our car accident lawyers in Albany, GA have handled hundreds of cases.
 The one thing almost all of them have in common is that neither driver was 100% at fault.
 If you wanted to, you could criticize the way almost everybody you know drives.
 Some people drive too fast while others drive too close to the car ahead of them.
-You probably have your own bad habits.
-For example, you may drive through yellow lights a second or two later than you should.
+Some people drive through yellow lights a second or two later than they should.

-In Order to Collect Damages, Your Atlanta Injury Attorney Must Prove Negligence
+In Order to Collect Damages, Your Albany Injury Attorney Must Prove Negligence

-To show negligence, your Atlanta injury attorney must demonstrate the following:
+To show negligence, your Albany injury attorney must demonstrate the following.

-- You have to show that you were injured – The best way to do this is by submitting a copy of your medical records.
-This is why we always tell our clients to go to the hospital immediately after their car crash.
+- You have to show that you were injured.
+The best way to do this is by submitting a copy of your medical records.
+This is why we always tell our clients to go to the hospital immediately after a car crash.

-- Finally, your car accident lawyer in Atlanta must show that your injuries were directly caused by the defendant’s breach – Unless the defendant can show that something other than the accident caused your injuries, you should be fine.
+- Finally, your car accident lawyer in Albany, GA must show that your injuries were directly caused by the defendant’s negligence.
+Unless the defendant can show that something other than the accident caused your injuries, you should be fine.

 Once your attorney has proven negligence, you can move on to prove your damages.

-What Kind of Damages Can Your Car Accident Lawyer in Atlanta Demand?
+What Kind of Damages Can Your Car Accident Lawyer in Albany Demand?

 If you can prove fault, then you can start discussing damages.
 In most of the car accident cases we handle, our clients are entitled to some or all of the following: